Check out my latest Eugene Daily News Weather Or Not column Just When You Think You’ve Found “Waldo” He Moved.

-- Partly cloudy and a bit warmer Sunday, mostly clear at night,
+- Sunny and a bit cooler today and Sunday, mostly clear at night,

-- Sunny and a bit warmer Monday, then clear Monday night.
+- Mostly sunny and a bit cooler Monday, partly cloudy Monday night.

-- Mostly cloudy with a (40%) chance of rain and a bit cooler Thursday, cloudy with a (40%) chance of rain at night,
+- Mostly cloudy with a slight (20%) chance of showers and a bit cooler Thursday afternoon and evening, a (40%) chance of showers late Thursday night,

 **Because weather forecasting is a combination of science, intuition, and timing there can be no absolute guarantees that individual forecasts will be 100% accurate.
 Nature is in a constant state of flux and sudden unexpected weather events can happen.